rajat23/graphql-spring-boot-mongo/README.md

 -  Embedded tomcat of spring boot starts using `gradle bootRun`
 -  Unit tests runs using `gradle clean test`

-# Endpoints available :
+# Query
 - Fetch all blogs : `http://localhost:8080/graphql` POST Endpoint.
   Request body format :
  `{
 	    "query": "{allBlogs{title}}"
  }`

-- It sound little stupid here to fetch all blogs using `POST` http method but it is used so we can pass query as a part of request body.
+- It sounds little stupid here to fetch all blogs using `POST` http method but it is used so we can pass query as a part of request body.
   We can change is to `GET` and pass actual query as query param.

 - Resonse that you will get is :